awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 Name of the Lambda function whose resource policy you are updating by adding a new permission\.

 \-\-region
-The AWS region of your account\.
+The AWS Region of your account\.

 \-\-principal
 The principal who is getting the permission\.
 This should be `iot.amazonaws.com` to allow AWS IoT permission to call a Lambda function\.